rrnewton/haskell-lockfree/lockfree-queue/DEVLOG.md

    Divergence problem:
    -------------------

-Actually, in additon to this problem I'll ALSO seeing some nontermination.
+Actually, in addition to this problem I'll ALSO seeing some nontermination.
 It looks like there may be a bug that's losing data leaving consumers to wait forever...
 Under -N4 it when it diverges it uses 200% CPU which is consistent with this hypothesis (i.e. the